dotkom/notifier/README.md

 - All statistics are anonymously collected and helps develop the project further
 - Runs page tracking on all pages which gives general traffic, OS, browsers, countries etc.
-- Runs event tracking on key events throughout all coffeescript files in /cs/
+- Runs event tracking on key events throughout all main javascript files
 - Event tracking is split into categories which have the same name as the page name it originates from, this is done because there are so few pages in the project
 - Categories are split into actions which are either clickSomething, loadSomething or toggleSomething
 - An action may have a label, which is usually the clicked link, the loaded file, and so on